luismcsoul/the-sustainable-republic/README.md

 ## INTERNATIONAL MOBILITY.
 101. If a company inside your river basin is importing raw materials from another river basin: all the employees participating in the extraction, collection, transportation, operation of this production are granted a special seasonal tourist visa with option for temporary employment, in your country.

+102. For every employee employed overseas, the country receiving the raw materials must grant one work visa for a citizen of the exporting river basin.

+103. In order to reduce illegal imigration, countries with high GDP per capita will start implementing a remote work scheme in which skillful workers from overseas are granted a remote work permission, therefore able to use the salaries to propel their local development via entrepreneurship.

 -
 .
 ## ETHICAL CONSIDERATIONS.

-102. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.
+103. The ethical effects of the scholastic generational technocracy would be equal to the median ethical awareness of the population being represented.